Alzheimer’s Breakthrough 2024

 I invite you to take a peak at a selection of study abstracts listed below all of which were published this year – 2024.
 As you can readily ascertain, researchers across the globe now view photobiomodulation as the Alzheimer’s breakthrough 2024.

-Selected Study Abstracts Reveal Why Photobiomoduation is the Alzheimer’s Breakthrough 2024
+Four Studies Reveal Why Photobiomodulation is the Alzheimer’s Breakthrough 2024

 Alzheimers Res Ther.
 2024 May 21;16(1):114.
 Photobiomodulation in experimental models of Alzheimer’s disease: state-of-the-art and translational perspectives